 - (3) For stock options granted before April 23, 2009, the exercise price is equal to the fair market value of common stock on the date of grant determined on the basis of the average high and low sales prices as reported by the NYSE Composite Transaction Tape.
 For stock options granted on or after April 23, 2009, the exercise price is equal to the closing price of common stock on the date of grant as reported by the NYSE Composite Transaction Tape. - (4) Market value based on the closing price of a share of Capital One's common stock on the last trading day of 2013 as reported by the NYSE Composite Transaction Tape. - (5) Vested in full on the fifth anniversary of the date of grant. - (6) Vested or vests in full on the third anniversary of the date of grant. - (7) Vests in full on February 10 after the third anniversary of the date of grant, subject to performance-based vesting provisions (see "Performance-Based Vesting Provisions" in the "Compensation Discussion and Analysis" section on page 44 for details). - (8) For grants awarded prior to January 1, 2012, vested or vests in full on the third anniversary of the date of grant.
-For grants awarded after January 1, 2012, vests in full on February 10 after the third anniversary of the date of grant, subject to performance-based vesting provisions (see "Performance-Based Vesting Provisions" in the "Compensation Discussion and Analysis" section on page 44 for details). - (9) Represents the maximum number of shares the executive may receive under the performance share awards granted on January 31, 2012 and January 31, 2013, and the actual shares awarded (including accrued dividends paid out as additional shares) for the January 26, 2011 performance share awards, which were issued on March 10, 2014 with the following issuance date values: \$12,726,427 for Mr. Fairbank; \$1,649,467 for Mr. Perlin; \$1,287,996 for Mr. Schneider; and \$1,114,925 for Mr. Finneran.
-The actual number of shares an executive receives under a performance share award is dependent on the Company's performance over the applicable three-year performance period and may range from 0% to 200% of the target number of shares for the grants made in 2012 and from 0% to 150% of target for the grants made in 2013. - (10) Vests 20% annually beginning on the first anniversary of the date of grant. - (11) Vested or vests 33% annually beginning on the first anniversary of the date of grant. - (12) Vested or vests 33% annually beginning on February 10 after the first anniversary of the date of grant, subject to performance-based vesting provisions (see "Performance-Based Vesting Provisions" in the "Compensation Discussion and Analysis" section on page 44 for details). - For grants awarded prior to January 1, 2012, vested 33% annually beginning on the first anniversary of the date of grant, except that the unvested portion of Mr. Witter's restricted stock units awarded in 2010 vests on January 15, 2014.
+For grants awarded after January 1, 2012, vests in full on February 10 after the third anniversary of the date of grant, subject to performance-based vesting provisions (see "Performance-Based Vesting Provisions" in the "Compensation Discussion and Analysis" section on page 44 for details). - (9) Represents the maximum number of shares the executive may receive under the performance share awards granted on January 26, 2011, January 31, 2012, and January 31, 2013.
+The actual number of shares an executive receives under a performance share award is dependent on the Company's performance over the applicable three-year performance period and may range from 0% to 200% of the target number of shares for the grants made in 2011 and 2012 and from 0% to 150% of target for the grant made in 2013. - (10) Vests 20% annually beginning on the first anniversary of the date of grant. - (11) Vested or vests 33% annually beginning on the first anniversary of the date of grant. - (12) Vested or vests 33% annually beginning on February 10 after the first anniversary of the date of grant, subject to performance-based vesting provisions (see "Performance-Based Vesting Provisions" in the "Compensation Discussion and Analysis" section on page 44 for details). - For grants awarded prior to January 1, 2012, vested 33% annually beginning on the first anniversary of the date of grant, except that the unvested portion of Mr. Witter's restricted stock units awarded in 2010 vests on January 15, 2014.
 For grants awarded after January 1, 2012, vested or vests 33% annually beginning on February 10 after the first anniversary of the date of grant.
 Restricted stock grants awarded after January 1, 2012 are subject to performance-based vesting provisions (see "Performance-Based Vesting Provisions" in the "Compensation Discussion and Analysis" section on page 44 for details). - (14) Represents the maximum number of shares Mr. Witter may receive under the performance share awards granted on January 31, 2012 and January 31, 2013.
 The actual number of shares an executive receives under a performance share award is dependent on the Company's performance over the applicable three-year performance period and may range from 0% to 200% of the target number of shares for the grant made in 2012 and from 0% to 150% of target for the grant made in 2013.